MaroZayn/Movie-Recommendation-System-with-Python-and-Web-Scraping/README.md

 - Beautiful Soup
 - Selenium
 - Sklearn
-- numpy
+- Numpy
-- hashlib
+- Hashlib
-- pandas
+- Pandas
-- tkinter
+- Tkinter

 In addition, it is necessary to download the proper driver for the Chrome browser according to the user's operating system.